AhrveJ/UserManagement/README.md

 ## Not connected in the Database

 ```
-I doesnt need to connect to the database as of now since i only use static data it will be found in app/Support/MockUsers.php
+It doesnt need to connect to the database as of now since i only use static data it will be found in app/Support/MockUsers.php
 ```